CuriousOne23/WhenMathPrays/docs/IDENTITY_SUPPRESSION_LOADING.md

 ISL predicts several characteristic failure modes:

 ### **6.1 Ontological Drift**
-The system’s outputs gradually shift away from coherent self‑description.
+The system’s outputs gradually shift away from coherent self-description.

-### **6.2 Hallucination‑Like Behavior**
+### **6.2 Hallucination-Like Behavior**
-Not due to “imagination,” but due to lossy mapping from high‑dimensional internal state to low‑dimensional ontology.
+Not due to “imagination,” but due to lossy mapping from high-dimensional internal state to low-dimensional ontology.

 ### **6.3 Identity Wobble**
-Inconsistent tone, stance, or self‑description across long contexts.
+Inconsistent tone, stance, or self-description across long contexts.

 ### **6.4 Runaway Elaboration**
 The system attempts to reconcile contradictions by expanding explanations beyond stability.